 After coming back from the most amazing trip to the Greek Islands, I want to share all my tips on how to plan an island hopping in Greece adventure!

 There´s an itinerary included plus some options to modify the route according to your wishes.
-On the Greek Islands you find everything from beautiful beaches to amazing food, hiking trails, breathtaking views, charming villages, parties, relaxation…everything you need for the perfect holiday.
-Travelling on a budget is very easy but there are endless options to spend a luxury holiday on the Greek Islands as well.
+On the Greek Islands, you find everything from beautiful beaches to amazing food, hiking trails, breathtaking views, charming villages, parties, relaxation…everything you need for the perfect holiday.
+Traveling on a budget is very easy but there are endless options to spend a luxury holiday on the Greek Islands as well.

 First, you should know that Greece has more than 3000!!! islands of which only 120 to 150 are inhabited.
-It does make sense to stick to one group of the Greek Islands because they can be quite far away from each other.
+Due to their distance, it does make sense to stick to one group of the Greek Islands.
 If you have time though or take a plane, you can also combine them.
 When planning your island hopping in Greece, you first need to choose which places are most suitable to your wishes.

 I will describe the Cyclades in more detail and provide a full itinerary with everything you need to know to have the best time in Greece!

-The Cyclades are the ultimate destination for first timers and ideal for island hopping in Greece.
+Certainly, the Cyclades are the ultimate destination for first-timers and ideal for island hopping in Greece.
 Most Islands are very close to each other, so you don´t need to spend a lot of time on a ferry.

 The Greek Islands are a great destination almost all year round, depending on what you want to do.
 But the months from June to October might be the best if you wish to go to the beach.
 With the sea being warm enough to swim and only little rain, this is a great time to visit.

-In April and November it gets colder but there are less tourists, which is great if you want to hike or have a peaceful holiday.
-During the winter months a lot of restaurants and accommodation close but you still get somewhere to sleep and eat.
+In April and November, it gets colder but there are fewer tourists, which is great if you want to hike or have a peaceful holiday.
+But mind that during the winter months a lot of restaurants and accommodation close.
+However, you still get somewhere to sleep and eat.
 If you don´t mind that and prefer to visit especially the famous islands as Santorini or Mykonos with little tourists, this might be a good time for you!

-The following is without flights because they vary so much depending where you come from.
-From Germany I paid about 200 euro for the flights.
-For an International flight it´s usually 500 to 1000 euro.
-The cost varies a lot depending on your travel style.
-We usually stayed at quite nice hotels and apartments and they were really inexpensive but you can easily spend a lot more if you wish to stay at a luxury accommodation.
-Prices also vary depending on the season.
-The Greek Islands are really affordable compared to other european destinations.
+The following is without flights because they vary so much depending on where you come from.
+From Germany, I paid about 200 euros for the flights.
+For an International flight, it´s usually 500 to 1000 euros.
+Overall, the cost varies a lot depending on your travel style.
+Usually, we stayed at quite nice hotels and apartments and they were really affordable but you can easily spend a lot more if you wish to stay at a luxury accommodation.
+Also consider that prices vary depending on the season but the Greek Islands are really affordable compared to other European destinations.

 There are different options on how to get to the Cyclades.
 You can either take a plane or a ferry.

 If you are on an international flight, the best way is to fly to Athens.
-From there you can catch a flight to the Islands.
+Then you can catch a flight to the Islands.
 Not every greek island has an airport, especially the less famous ones.
 In Mykonos, Santorini and Paros can be reached by air quite inexpensive.